 As you can probably guess (we are writing about core values, after all), that’s not how we feel.
 We’re pretty proud of our own set of core values—not only the ones that we chose to highlight, but also the process that we used to get there, and the degree to which our whole team has embraced them.
 They’re how you get from just doing business to do business to serving your greater Why, and they’re how you make sure each and every member of your team knows what’s expected of them and how they can succeed.

 If you’re thinking about your own core values right now, you might be wondering how others did it—that is, what are the values that define some businesses and brands you admire.
-Let’s take a look at some of those core values and see what we can learn.
+Let’s take a look at core values examples from some of the biggest brands and see what we can learn.

 As you might expect from one of the world’s foremost sports apparel producers, Adidas places their core values in the frame of a competition, saying among other things that “performance calls for focus and dedication.”
 Here are Adidas’ core values: